chinmaybhatk/trackflow/docs/architecture-flow.md

 2. ✅ Implement comprehensive testing for each component
 3. ✅ Add proper error logging and monitoring
 4. ✅ Create integration test suite for CRM hooks
-5. ⏳ Implement attribution model calculation engine
+5. ✅ Complete attribution model calculation engine

-## CURRENT STATUS: Phase 2 Complete ✅
+## CURRENT STATUS: Production Ready ✅

-TrackFlow is now fully functional for basic marketing attribution with:
+TrackFlow is now fully functional for complete marketing attribution with:

 - **Working CRM Integration**: TrackFlow appears in FCRM sidebar with campaigns, links, and analytics
 - **Stable Settings Page**: No more internal server errors when accessing settings